Carl Gustav (C.G.) Jung at his home library in Küsnacht, Switzerland. Kairos Film Foundation photo. Used with permission.

 2025 EPISODES

 ⚪️ Ep.
 145: Fiann Paul ~ Jun.
-11, 2025 ~ Jungian analyst Fiann Paul (first-time guest) was trained as an architect, has lived on five continents, and is the only person to have rowed every ocean, breaking more records than any other explorer in the world.
+11, 2025 ~ Jungian analyst Fiann Paul (first-time guest), a trained architect, has lived on five continents and is the only person to have rowed every ocean, breaking more records than any other explorer in the world.
 Along with a Diploma in Analytical Psychology from the C.G.
 Jung Institute Zürich, he holds over 40 Guinness Records.
+The YouTube edition of this audio interview includes video clips of Fiann, his photos, graphics, artwork, and original songs.

 RECORD YOUR DREAMS